Skip to content

 How Much Is Child Support in Massachusetts?

-If you make $60,000 a year in Massachusetts, child support for 1 child is estimated at $765 per month ($9,180 per year) based on the MA Guidelines (MA General Laws Ch.
-208 § 28).
+If you make $60,000 a year in Massachusetts, child support for 1 child is estimated at $1,056 per month ($12,672 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Massachusetts Child Support Estimates by Income (2026)